gir-ma/cse15l-lab-reports/Lab Report 1/The basic filesystem commands .md

 **with a path to a file as an argument**
 * Working diroctory: ```/home```
 * Explanation: When a path to a file is specified by the cat command, the content inside the file will be printed.
-* Output: the content of the es-mx.txt file
+* Output: The content of the es-mx.txt file